-Each KS Māhele Luna (Grades 9-12) Student is allowed admission to all regular Kamehameha Maui Interscholastic League athletic events when they presents a current KS ID card at the entry gate.
-All other students must pay the entry fee.
+Each KS Māhele Luna student (grades 9-12) is allowed admission to all regular Kamehameha Schools Maui Interscholastic League (MIL) athletic events when they present a current KS ID card at the entry

 Learning Centers

 There are three learning centers on campus which are generally open from 7:30 a.m. to 3:30 p.m.
 Māhele Lalo will only open from 8:00a.m. to 3:30p.m.
 Māhele Luna Grades 9-12 offers extended hours until 4:00 p.m. except on Fridays.